HORNETJOE/Glossary-of-tech-terms/README.md

   * Sprint planning is where the team will plan to create a Sprint by creating the Sprint Backlog

 * Ready
-  * this is a sheard understadning amoung the group that
+  * This is a sheard understadning amoung the group that

 * Increment
-  * increment is when a peice of software adds to another increment or more, to create a product.
+  * Increment is when a peice of software adds to another increment or more, to create a product.

 * SCRUM Board
   * SCRUM Board is a board containing infomation in the form of visual infomation for the team to use to understand their tasks and objectives.